 In 1979 Project FIND bought The Woodstock and, with government grants and loans, was able to make partial renovations.
 In 1993 Project FIND undertook a complete financial restructuring and renovation, financed with a $9.8 million loan from the NYC Department of Housing Preservation and Development and, a $4.6 million tax credit syndication, underwritten by the National Equity Fund, with assistance from the Corporation for Supportive Housing.
 The building was renamed Glaves House in honor of Aston Glaves, a founding board member and former Executive Director of Project FIND.

 The Woodstock contains 290 Single Room Occupancy (SRO) units.
 Regulatory protocols stipulate that no less than 60% of the occupants are to be derived from direct referrals from the NYC Department of Homeless Services (DHS) shelter system.
 All tenants must be aged 55 and over and earn less than 80% of Area Median Income which as of 2022 must not exceed $74,800.

 With funding from the NYC DHS under the SRO Support Subsidy Program, the Woodstock Hotel has a 6 person social services team, which includes a substance abuse specialist.
 Psychiatric services are provided by the Center for Urban Community Services on a contract basis.
 In-house medical care is provided by Lutheran Family Services / Mount Sinai Medical Center.

 The Woodstock Hotel also has a four person housekeeping staff.
 In addition to helping tenants maintain their apartments, the housekeepers are often the first persons to observe meaningful changes in a tenant’s health, behavior or mental condition.

-On the second floor of the Woodstock Hotel, there is a Senior Center and the Homeless In-Reach Program.
+On the second floor of the Woodstock Hotel, there is an Older Adult Center and the Homeless In-Reach Program.